jameshughes89/cs102/src/site/topics/stacks/linked-stack.rst

 =============

-* Look into the :doc:`nested node class aside. </topic8-nested>`
+* Look into the :doc:`nested node class aside. <nested>`
-* Download and play with the :download:`LinkedStack <../main/java/LinkedStack.java>` code
+* Download and play with the :download:`LinkedStack </../main/java/LinkedStack.java>` code
-* Download and run the :download:`LinkedStackTest <../test/java/LinkedStackTest.java>` tests
+* Download and run the :download:`LinkedStackTest </../test/java/LinkedStackTest.java>` tests
-    * Or the more thorough tests found in :download:`LinkedStackThoroughTest <../test/java/LinkedStackThoroughTest.java>`
+    * Or the more thorough tests found in :download:`LinkedStackThoroughTest </../test/java/LinkedStackThoroughTest.java>`
 * Read Chapter 4 Section 6
     * 13 pages